HW-BiologicallyInspiredComputation/Concrete_ANN_PSO/README.md

 - ~~[ ] using crossvalidation to evaluate model performance~~
 - ~~[ ] using a validation dataset~~
-- [-] make output proportional by dividing by max value of target in training set
+- [x] make output proportional by dividing by max value of target in training set

 ### PSO